Depreciation, amortisation, and depletion

 Net operating losses

-For tax periods starting in or after 2016, the tax losses of any type of company can be offset against positive income generated in the ensuing tax periods.
+The tax losses of any type of company can be offset against positive income generated in the ensuing tax periods.
 The amount of tax losses that may be offset will depend on the company’s net turnover in the 12 months prior to the start of the tax period:

 - If net turnover is at least EUR 20 million but less than EUR 60 million, tax loss carryforward may be offset up to 50% of the tax base prior to the capitalisation reserve and their offset.